In partnership with

 High standard hotel accommodation is available.

-For a team of four golfers, includes breakfast and tea/coffee on arrival, 18 holes.
-There will be some unexpected and special extras from Living Paintings throughout the day.
-Includes two course lunch and the chance to participate in a fabulous prize auction.
-There will be a guest speaker yet to be announced.
+For a team of four golfers, includes champagne breakfast and fresh coffee on arrival followed by 18 holes on one of the UK’s most relaxing and scenic courses.
+Expect lots of special extras from Living Paintings throughout the day.
+Games including beat the pro and longest drive available as optional extras.
+Also includes a champagne reception on return to the club house, delicious lunch and the chance to participate in a fabulous auction.
+There will be a special guest speaker yet to be announced.

 £500 Sponsor a pin